awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

      you are using a customised version of these artefacts.
    - **ResourcePrefix:** (Default: S3F2) Resource prefix to apply to resource names when creating statically named resources.
-   - **WithKMSEndpoint** (Default: false) Whether or not to deploy a KMS VPC Endpoint.
-Select true if your data is client-side encrypted with KMS.
+   - **KMSKeyArns** (Default: "") Comma-delimited list of KMS Key Arns used for Client-side Encryption.
+Leave empty if data is not client-side encrypted with KMS.

    When completed, click _Next_